-Figure 4 displays the skill surface plots obtained for the VESPA (Figure 4a), the linear EPI (Figure 4b) and the EPB methods (Figure 4c), from R2 for the 3-month streamflow forecast for the Crystal River, for initialisations on the first of each month (each row on Figure 4).
-Figures 4d and 4e show the differences between the skill surface plots obtained for the VESPA and the EPI methods, and the VESPA and the EPB methods, respectively.
-A first visual comparison of the skill surface plots obtained from the linear EPI method (Figure 4b) and the EPB method (Figure 4c) with those obtained from the VESPA approach (Figure 4a) for the Crystal River tells us that the skill surface plots obtained from all three methods are very similar.
-For each initialisation date, the orientation of the gradients in streamflow forecast skill appears identical.
-The EPI and the EPB methods seem to correctly indicate the dominant predictability source on the 3-month streamflow forecast skill, for each initialisation date for this catchment.
-Similar results were obtained for the other 17 catchments (see Supplementary Figures 1 to 17).
-Forecasts made on the 1st of February, March and September show a sensitivity to the SCF skill (i.e., horizontal or near to horizontal orientation of the streamflow forecast skill gradients), while all other forecasts are dominantly sensitive to the IHC skill (i.e., vertical or near to vertical orientation of the streamflow forecast skill gradients).
+Figures 4d and 4e show the differences between the skill surface plots obtained for the VESPA and EPI methods and the VESPA and EPB methods, respectively.
+A first visual comparison of the skill surface plots obtained from the linear EPI method (Fig. 4b) and the EPB method (Fig. 4c) with those obtained from the VESPA approach (Fig. 4a) for the Crystal River tells us that the skill surface plots obtained from all three methods are very similar.
+For each initialization date, the orientation of the gradients in streamflow forecast skill appears identical.
+The EPI and the EPB methods seem to correctly indicate the dominant predictability source on the 3-month streamflow forecast skill, for each initialization date for this catchment.
+Similar results were obtained for the other 17 catchments (see Figs. S1-S17 in the supplemental material).
+Forecasts made on the first of February, March, and September show a sensitivity to the SCF skill (i.e., horizontal or near to horizontal orientation of the streamflow forecast skill gradients), while all other forecasts are dominantly sensitive to the IHC skill (i.e., vertical or near to vertical orientation of the streamflow forecast skill gradients).

-The gradients in streamflow forecast skill contained in the EPI skill surface plots (Figure 4b) differ moderately from the gradients obtained from the VESPA approach (Figure 4a).
-This can be observed in Figure 4d, showing the differences between the skill surface plots obtained for both methods.
-The VESPA approach gives very strong gradients causing a rapid decrease in streamflow forecast skill with a decrease in one of the predictability sources' skill, depending on the initialisation date.
-In comparison, the EPI method indicates a gradual decrease in streamflow forecast skill with a decrease in one of the two predictability sources, depending on the initialisation date.
-The streamflow forecast skill gradients produced by the EPI method are a reflection of the interpolation method used (i.e., here linear), and because the corner points lack information about describing curvature of the surface at interior points, they cannot fully capture non-linearities in the skill gradients across the skill surface.
+The gradients in streamflow forecast skill contained in the EPI skill surface plots (Fig. 4b) differ moderately from the gradients obtained from the VESPA approach (Fig. 4a).
+This can be observed in Fig. 4d, showing the differences between the skill surface plots obtained for both methods.
+The VESPA approach gives very strong gradients, causing a rapid decrease in streamflow forecast skill with a decrease in one of the predictability sources' skill, depending on the initialization date.
+In comparison, the EPI method indicates a gradual decrease in streamflow forecast skill with a decrease in one of the two predictability sources, depending on the initialization date.
+The streamflow forecast skill gradients produced by the EPI method are a reflection of the interpolation method used (i.e., here linear), and because the corner points lack information about describing curvature of the surface at interior points, they cannot fully capture nonlinearities in the skill gradients across the skill surface.
 For some interior points, this limitation of the EPI method could estimate very different skill elasticities than those obtained from the VESPA approach.

-The skill surface plots produced by the EPB method (Figure 4c) show minor differences in the streamflow forecast skill gradients when compared to the skill surface plots generated by the VESPA approach (Figure 4a).
-This can be seen in Figure 4e, which shows the differences between the skill surface plots obtained for both methods.
+The skill surface plots produced by the EPB method (Fig. 4c) show minor differences in the streamflow forecast skill gradients when compared to the skill surface plots generated by the VESPA approach (Fig. 4a).
+This can be seen in Fig. 4e, which shows the differences between the skill surface plots obtained for both methods.
 To further inspect those differences, they will be explored quantitatively (i.e., by comparing the skill elasticities) below.